JohnCarloCanada/FarmFolio/README.md

 To run this project, you will need to add the following environment variables to your .env file

-Notes: in Backend create a .env file in the root directory or in Backend/ directory and then add or copy paste this:
+Notes: in Backend create an .env file in the root directory or in Backend/ directory and then add or copy paste this:

 ```
 port=3000